-Here is a close look at six most used modern performance methods:
+Here is a close look at the six most-used modern performance methods:

-Once-a-year performance assessment is unimaginable and does not work.
+A once-a-year performance assessment is unimaginable and does not work.
 Ongoing communication with labor leaders and managers is needed.
-A continuous process, like 360 degree feedback, can help employees stay motivated.
+A continuous process, like 360-degree feedback, can help employees stay motivated.
 This is one of the most widely used evaluation methods.
 It is one of the popular performance appraisal methods.